Road-hog123/OMSI-RHLib/README.md

   `Time` or `GetTime`, this variable does not jump or reset.
 Also saves incrementing or decrementing numerous variables across different scripts by `Timegap` each frame.

+#### Macros

+`rhlib_exponential`
+: Approaches a target value approximately exponentially.
+Functionally identical to the `traegheit` macros found in the default SD/D cockpit and door scripts, and to the `engine_traegheit` macro found in the default NL/NG engine scripts.
+  Register 0 should contain the target, register 1 the current value, register 2 the positive approach constant and register 3 the negative approach constant.
+  After execution, register 1 contains the new value.